-While many temples are world famous there are other Egypt temples that you may not have heard of.
-These are the most impressive ancient Egyptian temples that you’ll want to add to your bucket list.
+While many Egyptian temples are world famous there are other ancient temples that you may not have heard of.
+These are the most impressive temples from ancient Egypt that you’ll want to add to your bucket list.

 Ancient Temples in Egypt